grinnell-cs/csc151-images/_eboards/eboard32.md

 > Of course.

-Will we get SoLA 3 back soon?
+Can we bring one page of notes for each quiz?

-> Yes.
+> I suppose so.

 ### SoLA 7

+### Higher-order programming

 ### Misc